top of page

 Ultrasound Program

-We seek to train our physicians to efficiently incorporate point of care ultrasound (POCUS) into the evaluation and management of our patients.
-In addition to training our residents, we also have a one-year Emergency Ultrasound fellowship program.
+We seek to train our physicians to efficiently incorporate Point-of-Care Ultrasound (POCUS) into the evaluation and management of our patients.
+In addition to training our residents, we also have a one-year Emergency Ultrasound fellowship program at Jacobi Medical Center.

 • TRAUMA | JULY